 - Store your Excel files that have sensitive information on an encrypted hard drive.

 - Protect the workbook structure to stop other users from moving, deleting, adding, or renaming your sheets.

 - Use strong passwords to protect your sheets.

 Extra Tips: How to Unlock Password for Microsoft Excel 97 - 2016

 In the older versions of Excel anyone who had a basic knowledge of VBA could unlock the sheets easily.
 Although the recent versions of Excel use sophisticated methods of sheet protection they can also be easily unlocked.

-If you have forgotten the password for your Microsoft Excel spreadsheet, you can still unlock it by using PassFab Excel Password Recovery.
+If you have forgotten the password for your Microsoft Excel spreadsheet, you can still unlock it by using PassFab for Excel.
 This program allows you to recover forgotten or lost passwords for all xls/xlsx files created by using any Excel version from 1997 – 2016 irrespective of their complexity and length.
 You can download this Excel xls/xlsx password recovery for free.

 This mode allows you to unlock all lost or forgotten xlsx password online.
 You can select from 3 available types of attack.
 Brute-force attack, Brute-force with Mask and Dictionary attack.
 After choosing the attack set the Parameters accordingly.

 Dictionary Attack: if you already have a password dictionary, import the dictionary file as it will help you choose the right word from the dictionary.